 When we turn off our emotions through a decision of our will (heart), and choose not to feel the challenges of life (sadness, hurts, and disappointments), we turn our Soul off.
 When we do this we train ourselves not to feel, and so we miss out on the exhilaration of life as well.
-We develop our soul through sensing God's promptings and reflecting on our feelings and impressions about ourselves, people and circumstances in our lives - allowing God and His understanding of who we are to be expressed.
+We process our soul through sensing God's promptings and reflecting on our feelings and impressions about ourselves, people and circumstances in our lives - allowing God and His understanding of who we are to be expressed.
 When we cultivate the habit of repressing God's feelings we can sear our souls to the point that they become less responsive to both the ups and downs, the good and bad of life.

-Disciplines for the Soul

-Reflect (Journaling and Meditation)

-Relate (Confession, Counseling (Guidance), Retreats)

-A Definition Enthusiasm: "En Theos" "In God"

-Mind
+Have you ever experienced just "being" with someone in their grief?

+"'When you shut yourself off emotionally, you shut yourself off." - Jason Pankau

-Our minds enable us to process ideas, images and information with our ability to think.
+Session 2: Connecting with Christ Disciplines for the Soul Reflect (Journaling and Meditation) Relate (Confession, Counseling (Guidance), Retreats) A Definition Enthusiasm: "En Theos" "In God" Mind Our minds enable us to process ideas, images and information with our ability to think.
 With this ability we discern what is true and organize our world view to accomplish a mission in life.
 All truth is God's truth!
 Plans are the strategies we formulate in our minds.
 We also use our minds to set goals for our lives that move us towards our mission and evaluate its efficacy.

-Romans 12:2

-"Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
+Romans 12:2 "Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God's will is--His good, pleasing and perfect will."

-"For, as I have often told you before and now say again even with tears, many live as enemies of the cross of Christ.
-19 Their destiny is destruction, their god is their stomach, and their glory is in their shame.
-Their mind is on earthly things."
+Roles of the Category: Philippians 3:18-19 Christ Follower: "For, as I have often told you before and now say again even with tears, many live as enemies of the cross of Christ.
+19 Their destiny is Heart destruction, their god is their stomach, and their glory is in their shame.
+Soul Their mind is on earthly things."
+Mind Strength